Rothay Manor

 Rothay Manor is a country house near Ambleside in Cumbria.
 It is a Grade II listed building.

 History

 The house was built for John Crosfield, a merchant from Liverpool, in 1835 and was originally known as Rothay Bank.
 The veranda and balcony, which is made of cast iron, was conceived by Mrs Crosfield, who was French.
-The house came into the ownership of Sir George Mills McKay, treasurer of the English-Speaking Union and a Sheriff of London, in the early 20th century before becoming a hotel and having its name changed to Rothay Manor in 1936.
+The house came into the ownership of Sir George Mills McKay, treasurer of the English-Speaking Union and a Sheriff of London, in the early 20th century.